Who Is Uketsu?

 Following her 2015 arrest, Naomi Konno's history is reconstructed in full.

-As a child, her father’s suicide left her alone with a deeply abusive and sociopathic mother.
+As a child, her father's suicide left her alone with a deeply abusive and sociopathic mother.
 Naomi found one source of comfort: a pet finch she named Cheepy.
-When her mother tried to crush Cheepy to death, eleven-year-old Naomi fought back, and stomped on her mother’s neck until she died.
+Her mother tried to crush Cheepy to death.
+Eleven-year-old Naomi fought back and stomped on her mother's neck until she died.
 She was committed to a juvenile reformatory.

 That girl was "Little A."